artemave/REST-assured/README.markdown

 `http://localhost:4578/products/coolprod22?param=foo` will be returning `this is more content`.

 The pathpattern parameter must be a ruby Regexp object or a string containing a valid regular expression.
-Don't forget you will need to escape thing this slashes and question marks in the pattern.

 You can also verify what requests happen on a double (spy on it).
 Say this is a Given part of a test: